 There are many companies selling tickets in the port.
-The speedboats go through the ports twice per day, but from Lombok are local normal boats to the Gili islands, they cost 25 000 IDR ~1.5 Eur (December 2019).
+The speedboats go through the ports twice per day, but from Lombok are normal local boats to the Gili islands; they cost 25 000 IDR ~1.5 Eur (December 2019).

 Beware of the crazy boat ticket seller for the Gili islands

 The route is Gili Air, Gili Meno, Gili Trawangan.
 I paid 40 000 IDR To get from Gili Air to Gili Trawangan in December 2019.
 The prices and the schedule for this small, local boat should be listed on the ticket office in the port.

 The issue is with the speed boat, which

 In either one of these ports, you have to take care, not act too friendly and beware of the strolling boat ticket sellers.
 They all try to sell you a ticket to their company.
-Actually, there are a bunch of companies offering the same itinerary, at the same hours, and the prices are similar.
-The conditions may differ a bit, but most of the times, if the sea is calm, there shouldn’t be any problems.
+Actually, there are a bunch of companies offering the same itinerary at the same hours, and the prices are similar.
+The conditions may differ a bit, but most of the time, if the sea is calm, there shouldn’t be any problems.

 The point is to not buy your tickets in a rush.
 Ask around, ask a local or google it (that last one didn’t help me too much, but maybe more info will

-There are many sellers on the street and they all want to sell you tickets before you realize what you are buying.
+There are many sellers on the street, and they all want to sell you tickets before you realize what you are buying.
 I suggest you don’t reply to them before you are sure what you want.
 Maybe you can even bargain.

-I was planning to go back to Bali from Gili Air by boat, and one crazy seller convinced me to buy a ticket from the port in Lombok, saying it would be much more expensive if I buy it from Gili.
+I was planning to go back to Bali from Gili Air by boat, and one crazy seller convinced me to buy a ticket from the port in Lombok, saying it would be much more expensive if I bought it from Gili.

 Day 1 – Arriving on the Gili islands.
 Accommodation on Gili Air